-The Slakthusområdet area in Stockholm is transforming with a CO2 emission reduction of 1,808 tons, thanks to collaboration among Stockholm City, Skanska, and Volvo CE, with electric equipment contributing 421 tons.
-The project mandates a 100% fossil-free site, the use of HVO100 fuel, and at least 10% electric operation.
+The Slakthusområdet area in Stockholm is transforming with a CO2 emission reduction of 1,808 tons, thanks to collaboration among Stockholm City and equipment manufacturers, with electric equipment contributing 421tons.
+The project mandates a 100% fossilfree site, the use of HVO100 fuel, and at least 10% electric operation.